NaniReddyCh/On-Device-Fine-Tuning/docs/README.md

-# PRGE Fine-Tuning: Technical Documentation
+# PRGE Fine-Tuning: Research-Focused Technical Documentation

-This repository contains the implementation and fine-tuning process for the PRGE (Parallelized Randomized Gradient Estimation) model, designed for advanced relation extraction tasks.
+This repository presents a research-driven implementation and fine-tuning workflow for the PRGE (Parallelized Randomized Gradient Estimation) model, specifically designed for advanced relation extraction tasks.

+Significant effort has been invested to ensure that the methodology, code, and documentation meet research standards, enabling reproducibility and rigorous experimentation for academic and applied research.

 ## Overview